nginyc/rafiki/docs/src/user/creating-models.rst

 Implementing Models
 --------------------------------------------------------------------

-Details on how to implement a model are located in the documentation of :class:`rafiki.model.BaseModel`.
+Full details on how to implement a model are located in the documentation of :class:`rafiki.model.BaseModel`, and sample model implementations are located in `./examples/models/ <https://github.com/nginyc/rafiki/tree/master/examples/models/>`_.

 In defining the hyperparameters (knobs) of a model, refer to the documentation at :ref:`knob-types` for the full list of knob types.